tremby/discord-tagbot/README.md

 Near future:
 - abstract timers with a setInterval running once an hour or whatever to keep them on track
-- add commands to stop and start manual games
 - add game scheduling